The College Monk

 Budget

-One more factor that adds to the low retention rate is the budget.
+One more factor that adds to low retention rate is the budget.
 Many students enroll without thinking about the budget part as a reason they have to leave due to this.

 Race

 Low retention rate attributes to race too.
-Students who enroll themselves in prestigious universities tend to retain more than those at lesser schools, and Whites and Asians are distributed disproportionately at the top-tier universities.
+Students who enroll themselves in prestigious universities tend to retain more than those at lesser schools, and Whites and Asians are disproportionately distributed at the top-tier universities.
 Blacks, Native Americans, and Hispanics are more likely to enroll at lower-tier schools.

 Top 10 colleges with the best retention rates